RichardJohnNowell/Only-Analog-secondhand-records-/README.md

 * [Credits](#credits)

 <br>
+All images on this README can be clicked on to expand them to their full size.

 ## Introduction
   <!--- introduction to readme and story --->
-The idea of the Only Analog stall was inspired by various existing stalls in the indoor St. Nicholas market in Bristol.
+The idea of the Only Analog stall was inspired by various existing stalls in and around the indoor St. Nicholas Market in Bristol.
 These three stalls and two local shops provide a wide selection of secondhand records and some cassettes.
 Many of the images on this website were taken by me at those shops with the cooperation of the owners who all expressed an interest in the project.

-The background to this re-emergence of my liking for the anlogue sound was started by finding a once-valuable cassette deck in another, less fancy market building, known simply as 'The Stokes Croft Indoor Market'.
-I knew a friend who had a huge cassette collection and knowing he'd buy a secondhand machine, I paid the £20 and took home the player, which was filthy.
+The background to this re-emergence of my liking for the analog sound was started by finding a once-valuable TEAC cassette deck in another, less fancy market building, known simply as 'The Stokes Croft Indoor Market'.
+I knew a friend who had a huge cassette collection and knowing he'd buy a secondhand machine, I paid the £30 and took home the player, which was filthy.

 Cleaning the body and the heads with Dettol wet-wipes, a lovely machine emerged.
-I then presented it to him and he has not stopped using it since.
-It was noticeable that when compared to cds he had, the sound of the cassettes, for all its faults, was so much smoother - voices became lush rather than exact algorithmic products.
+I then presented it to my friend and he has not stopped using it since.
+It was noticeable that when compared to the cds he had, the sound of the cassettes, for all its faults, was so much smoother - voices became lush rather than exact algorithmic products.
-This is the origin of OA's logo 'Smooth not brittle': digital music sounds brittle.
+This is the origin of Only Analog's logo 'Smooth not brittle': digital music sounds brittle.

 While there is a limited interest in records and less so in cassettes, market research suggests people and professionals interested in the media tend to pay good money for what